Thursday 28th January proved to be what can best be described as one of those life-changing moments.

-By mid week I am experiencing hunger for the first time since I gave up sugar and yeast and I overload on carbs.
+By mid-week, I experience hunger pangs for the first time since I gave up sugar and yeast and I overload on carbs.

-I had a pancake with chickpeas, spinach and feta cheese all ok in my new diet save for the pancake which was made with white flour not wholemeal.
+I have a pancake with chickpeas, spinach and feta cheese all approved on my new diet save for the pancake which was made with white flour not wholemeal.

-My stomach reminds me why I had to adopt this lifestyle change a stark reminder that any slippages will come back and bite me with nausea, bloating and a cramping stomach ache.
+My stomach reminds me why I adopted a lifestyle change a stark reminder that any slippage will come back and bite me with nausea, bloating and a cramping stomach ache.

-I take heart I’ve reached 4 weeks and it is the first time I’ve really slipped up unintentionally.
-I haven’t eaten cakes, biscuits or ice-cream and there have been enough temptations I can tell you.
+I take heart I’ve reached four weeks and it is the first time I’ve really slipped up unintentionally.
+Temptations include cakes, biscuits and ice-cream but I have been resolute and not eaten any of it.

-But it will be another 4 weeks before I really believe that my new diet will take hold and it really does become a way of life.
+It will be four weeks before I really believe that my new diet will take hold and it becomes my adopted way of life.

-I would be lying if I said I don’t miss that stem ginger biscuit dunked in tea, my B & J’s ice cream and red wine.
+I don’t miss the stem ginger biscuit with my tea, ice cream and red wine.

-Just that sluggish, nausea, bloated feeling I experienced last night is enough to remind that I can never go back to that again.
+The sluggish, nausea, bloated feeling I experienced last night reminds me that I can’t go back to the old way.

-Two months since I went cold turkey, I made it.
+Two months since I went cold turkey, what a result.

-Following my seven week check up with my allergy UK consultant I have made great progress.
+Following my seven-week check up with my allergy UK consultant I am making amazing.

-My candida albicans is in check, my gut flora is in balance and my hormones which had been so ravaged by this infection are more or less normal.
+My Candida is in check, my gut flora is more in balance and my hormones which had been so ravaged by this infection are going back to normal.

-How I feel eight weeks on is the distance between the North and South pole, in other words I feel so much better.
+How I feel is indescribable, equivalent to the distance between the North and South pole.

-I have had some critics along the way suggesting that I am mad even considering the advice of an alternative practitioner.
+I have my critics who suggest that I am mad acting on the advice of an alternative practitioner.

-My Dr couldn’t diagnose my condition and the fact that I feel so much better, why would I seek a second opinion?
+But, my own Dr couldn’t diagnose my condition so why seek another opinion?

-Our lives are dominated by what we should or shouldn’t be eating, the media has been dominated by the sugar levy which will be introduced in 2018 and obesity.
+We are told daily what we should be eating and the media is fixated by the sugar levy which will be introduced in 2018 to help combat the rise in obesity.

 It is a start but what is earnestly needed is education about nutrition and balance when it comes to diet.

-But, I believe all this starts in the classroom.
-The proposed PSHE (personal, social, health) taught in schools should be expanded to include basic nutrition.
+The PSHE (Personal, Social, Health) taught in schools should be expanded to include basic nutrition and cooking.

-Providing our children with an understanding of what is good and bad for them is a good start in increasing awareness.
+Providing our children with an understanding of what is good and bad for them is a great start in increasing sugar awareness.

-I miss red wine, stem ginger biscuits, my favourite ice cream, a sandwich, toast and marmalade but the sharp jabbing pain in my stomach, sickness and the symptoms I’ve endured for the last year are a stark reminder that sugar and yeast can no longer be a part of my life.
+I miss my red wine, stem ginger biscuits, my favourite ice cream but the sharp jabbing pain in my stomach, nausea and all the associated symptoms I’ve endured for the last year are a stark reminder that sugar and yeast can no longer be a part of my life.